 Colleges & Schools

 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Our undergraduate programmes will provide you with the skills and knowledge to meet the challenges of a changing healthcare environment, nationally and internationally.
-Choose our Bachelor of Nursing Science (General), Bachelor of Nursing Science (Psychiatric) or a Bachelor of Midwifery Science.
+Choose our Bachelor of Nursing Science (General), Bachelor of Nursing Science (Mental Health) or a Bachelor of Midwifery Science.

 Our undergraduate students have a remarkable record of success, and are recognised each year in the Dr Henry Hutchinson Stewart Medical Scholarships and Prizes.

 On successful completion of the programme, graduates are eligible to apply for registration with the Nursing and Midwifery Board of Ireland (NMBI) and practise as a registered nurse or midwife.

 Engage in practical learning